Current Size: 100%

 - What did the employer do to make sure you knew and understood the policy?
 Was there, for example, an induction or training?

 - The action you take as soon as you realise you are at fault can be important (for example, accepting that you were at fault and apologising, and acting quickly to remove anything offensive – probably after first taking a screenshot, so that you have your own record of exactly what you wrote).

 - A willingness to accept a lesser sanction – for example, a warning – can sometimes help you.

 - As usual, mitigation factors are important, for example a clean disciplinary record, long service, stress or illness, family problems and so on.

-- As a general rule, arguments based on human rights – for example Article 8 (the right to privacy and family life) and Article 11 (the right to freedom of expression) have not proved useful in employment tribunal cases involving social media.
+- As a general rule, arguments based on human rights – for example Article 8 (the right to privacy and family life), Article 10 (the right to freedom of expression) and Article 11 (the right to freedom of expression) have not proved particularly useful in employment tribunal cases involving social media.
 Obviously, if you are dismissed for running a blog containing, for example, political opinions or a record of union activities at work, issues involving Article 11 may well be relevant.
 Speak to your union.
 Remember that if you want to claim interim relief, there must be no delay.
 The claim must be brought within seven days.